BeckerSource/ChatCleanerClassic/README.md

-CCleanerClassic is a customizable chat filter for WoW Classic (based on the BadBoy CCleaner addon).
+ChatCleanerClassic is a customizable chat filter for WoW Classic.

 This was created mainly for eliminating unwanted chat in channels like "LookingForGroup".

-Use /ccleanerclassic or /ccc to open the options panel.
+Use /chatcleanerclassic or /ccc to open the options panel.

 Features:
 > Option to filter or allow "friendly" players (friends, guildies, etc).